CMU-17-214/f2023/labs/lab01.md

 # Lab 1: Git and Typescript Tooling

 During this course, you will become familiar with several popular and industry-relevant software engineering tools, including an IDE, build systems, and automated style checkers for both Java and TypeScript.
 In this lab, you will set up your environment and explore some tools for getting started with TypeScript.
-If you encounter problems along the way, work through problems with others and the TAs during the lab session.
+The instructions are unusually long, because we try to provide more detailed help for common problems.
+If you encounter problems along the way, look back at the instructions, work through problems with others, and seek help from the TAs during the lab session.

 ## Deliverables

-- [ ] Locally clone your 214 Git repository and commit and push a change README.md file.
+- [ ] Locally clone your 214 Git repository, fix a typo in the `README.md` file ("assigment" -> "assignment") and commit and push the change.
 - [ ] Install node.js, TypeScript, and an editor/IDE of your choice.
 Show that you can compile and run the TypeScript starter code of homework 1 on your machine.
-- [ ] Add a library to the project with npm and use it.

-## Instructions
+- [ ] Install Java 17, maven, and an IDE of your choice.
+Run `java --version` to verify it is version 17.
+Show that you can compile and run the Java starter code of homework 1 on your machine.

-### Setting Up Your Repo
+## Setting Up Your Repo

 In this and the next lab, we will work with the starter code from homework 1.
 Each student in 17-214/514 is assigned a GitHub repo per homework assignment.
 You can create it by following the GitHub Classroom link in the description of Homework 1 on Canvas.